Altinn/altinn-studio-docs/content/app/design/guidelines/components/select/_index.en.md

 ---

 ### The pull-down list should be used when:
-- you have many alternatives (more than 5, but not unlimited)
+- You have many alternatives (more than 5, but not unlimited)
-- You have a recommended choice which is pre-selected ``
+- You have a recommended choice which is pre-selected
-- it isn't important for the user to compare the alternatives
+- It isn't important for the user to compare the alternatives
-- you don't need the user to read every alternative
+- You don't need the user to read every alternative
-- the alternatives are known by the user (birth month, country of origin, etc)
+- The alternatives are known by the user (birth month, country of origin, etc)

 ### Example of use: